Split – Ancona

 Ferries to Italy

-There are around 6 weekly sailings from Split to Ancona.
-SNAV provide up to 3 weekly sailings and Jadrolinija provide up to 3 weekly sailing.
+SNAV provide 1 sailing daily, 4 sailings weekly.
+Jadrolinija provide 1 sailing daily, 3 sailings weekly.
 Please keep in mind that ferry timetables often increase during the high season.

-The first ferry leaves Split at approximately 10:00 and the last ferry leaves at approximately 22:00.
+The first ferry leaves Split Port at approximately 10:00 and the last ferry leaves at approximately 22:00.
 Ferry schedules can vary by operator and season.

 The fastest ferry from Split to Ancona is with Jadrolinija in 9 hours.

-The price of a ferry from Split to Ancona can vary between $55 and $414 depending on the operator, season and whether you are travelling with a vehicle.
-The average price of a foot passenger is $113, prices can range from $55 and $254.
-The average price with a car is $263.
-Car prices can range from $158 and $495.
-Prices may vary for other vehicle types.
+The price of a ferry from Split to Ancona can vary between $112.88 and $591.40 depending on the operator, season and whether you are travelling with a vehicle.
+The average price of a foot passenger is $173.75, with prices ranging from $47 and $365.
+The average price of a car passenger is $369.36, with prices ranging from $62 and $666.
 All ferry prices can change from season to season.
+Please be aware that prices do not include booking fees.
+1 July 2025

-First class is available on ferries from Split to Ancona with Jadrolinija and SNAV.
+First class is available on ferries from Split to Ancona with Jadrolinija and SNAV

 More routes than anyone else.